← All work

 Discover, search and the player

-A discover surface, a search with history / no-result / filter states, and a course player that collapses and expands without leaving the screen.
+A discover surface, a search with history, no-result and filter states, and a course player that collapses and expands without leaving the screen.

 Mini-player, profiles, downloads